-No remuneration is paid to the directors.
-The executive director and two of the supervisory directors were employed and paid by MAFI-UK during the period.
+The executive director was paid by MAFI UK until 31 March 2021 and then transferred to the foundation's payroll along with other Dutch staff.
+Two of the supervisory directors were employed and paid by MAFI-UK during the period.
 A proportion of their costs is deemed to be covered by the management fee shown in note 16.

 In addition to the national staff employed in their own countries are further staff paid by the MAF Group or other mission agency which then seconds them to East Africa.
 The costs of these staff are therefore borne by those groups.
 These agencies also contribute towards their housing costs.
-The average number of international staff serving in these countries was 41.5.
+The average number of international staff serving in these countries was 40.5 (2020 - 41.5)

-The estimated costs of these staff, not included in these accounts is \$2,644,000 for the year to 31st December 2020.
+The estimated costs of these staff, not included in these accounts is \$2,722,000 for the year to 31st December 2021 (2020 - \$2,644,000).